cboudereau/cboudereau.github.io/_posts/2017-08-10-why-we-use-fsharp-data-in-prod.markdown

 ## Code analysis on our existing apps
 When I was arrived in this company, I had ran [NDepend](http://www.ndepend.com/) and [Sonar](https://www.sonarqube.org/) to see :
- - how modules are dependent (visualize and navigate to the graph)
+ - how modules are dependent (visualize and navigate to the dependency graph)
- - how many lines of codes depend on a module
+ - how many lines of codes depend on a module (+ the use of Resharper)

-Each connector has around 35% of codes that use ```System.Xml.Linq``` and 50% of tests are dedicated to serialization/deserialization part.
+Each connector has approximatively 35% of codes that use ```System.Xml.Linq``` and 50% of tests are dedicated to serialization/deserialization part (test are focussed on serialization + domain adaptation without separation).

 ## Maintenability
 When we have to fix an existing app, we have to add a test, run the test and see where there was a problem.
-It is really boring and the partner will often break there compatibility.
+It is really boring and the partner will often break their compatibility.

-When we build a new connector, with xml linq we have in the end a lot of method like this :
+When we build a new connector with xml linq, we have in the end a lot of method like this :

 ```
 private static Stuff BuildStuff(XDocument responseXml, XElement name)